mhdostal/ARCodeProject/README.md

 [screenshot]

 In order to load and display data, create an AGSScene.
-For now, we'll simply use a scene containing just a base map, so we can see the camera move in response to device movement:
+For now, we'll simply use a scene containing just a base map, so we can see the camera move in response to device movement.
+Add this code to your `viewDidLoad` method:

 ```
 // Create our scene and set it on the arView.sceneView.